mrled/keymap.click/docs/devnotes.md

 I broke it ages ago, going to have to dive in deep there probably

+Update: recent changes have improved this, but the biggest problem is that it's not drawing lines on the canvas that extends past the view port.

 ### Add content for all the keys I want

 Fill out key info content with references.